SoheilKhodayari/same-site-wiki/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/) [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=SameSite%20Cookies%20Wiki:%20All%20You%20Need%20to%20Know&url=https://soheilkhodayari.github.io/SameSiteWiki/)

+A simple wiki with all you need to know about SameSite cookies (but were afraid to ask?), with more focus on principal concepts, security risks, and correct and secure `SameSite` configurations.

+An online version of the Wiki is available at [https://soheilkhodayari.github.io/SameSiteWiki/](https://soheilkhodayari.github.io/SameSiteWiki/).

 This project is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE V3.0`.
 See [here](LICENSE) for more information.

 ## 🚀 Quick Start